 The Shark League is tackling one of the world’s most pressing shark conservation crises: the dangerous decline of Atlantic shortfin makos.
 Throughout 2020, we’re promoting and tracking support from Atlantic fishing nations for urgently needed, science-based catch limits to save this endangered species.

-To turn the tide, we need your help to get International Commission for the Conservation of Atlantic Tunas (ICCAT) Parties on the Map of Mako Champions !
+To turn the tide, we need your help to get the International Commission for the Conservation of Atlantic Tunas (ICCAT) Parties on the Map of Mako Champions !

 Mako Champions Map